cinghie/wordpress-starter-pack/wp-content/plugins/add-search-to-menu/readme.txt

 8. Plugin Settings

 == Changelog ==

+= 5.4.10 =
+* Fixed - Warning: array_merge(): Expected parameter 1 to be an array, string given in

+= 5.4.9 =
+* Fixed - Tags and Categories search was not working in inverted index search engine.

 = 5.4.8 =
 * Fixed - Using brackets in the search term was not getting searched.